gmvdm/pseudofish/content/emacs/using-deft-mode-for-notes-in-emacs.md

 Author: gmwils

-[Deft](http://jblevins.org/projects/deft/) mode is one of my favorite discoveries of emacs, when combined with the magic of org-mode.
+[Deft](http://jblevins.org/projects/deft/) mode is one of my favorite discoveries of [emacs](http://www.gnu.org/software/emacs/), especially when combined with the magic of [org-mode](http://orgmode.org/).

 I use the combination of both deft and org-mode almost every day.
 If I'm doing an interview, taking notes in a meeting, keeping a personal backlog or ideas